splanck/vc/docs/preprocessor.md

 - `#include` resolves the requested path and recursively invokes `process_file` on the included file when the current conditional state is active.
+- `#include_next` continues the search from the directory following the one that contained the current file.
 - `#define` adds a new macro definition.
 Parameterised forms are supported and stored in a `macro_t` structure.
 Lines ending in `\` are joined so a macro body may span multiple lines.